ddbj/jga-analysis/somatic-short-variant/README.md

 ### Inputs

-The input data for variant call are retrieved from [here](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&authuser=0&prefix=&forceOnObjectsSortingFiltering=false).
+The input data for variant call were retrieved from [here](https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&authuser=0&prefix=&forceOnObjectsSortingFiltering=false).

-Funcotator data sources are retrieved from [here](https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator;tab=objects?authuser=0&prefix=&forceOnObjectsSortingFiltering=false).
+Funcotator data sources were retrieved from [here](https://console.cloud.google.com/storage/browser/broad-public-datasets/funcotator;tab=objects?authuser=0&prefix=&forceOnObjectsSortingFiltering=false).

-We used HCC1143 (tumor and normal) aligned to hg38 for the target of variant identification.
+We used HCC1143 (tumor and normal) aligned to hg38 as the target of variant identification.

 ### Settings in our workflow